Custom Search

 Behavior

-Peaceful if they are in a large enough tank and if they are kept with at least one other Bala.
+Peaceful if they are in a large enough tank and if they are kept with a full school of other Bala sharks (5 or more).
 Balas are schooling fish and need to be with others of their own kind.
 Tend to get agitated and semi-aggressive if kept alone or in a small tank.
 Active.
-Usually minds it's own business.
-Can jump and tight fitting lid is needed.
+Usually minds their own business.
+Can jump so tight-fitting lid is needed.
 Energetic, curious and aware of who's outside the tank.

 8 - 10 years